rutvikjoshi63/rutvikjoshi63.github.io/_posts/AndrewNg/2023-09-31-NeuralNetworkEvaluation.md

 toc:
   - name: Intro
-  - name: Bias
+  - name: Bias (underfitted)
-  - name: Variance
+  - name: Variance (Overfitted)
   - name: Regularisation
  #  if a section has subsections, you can add them as follows:
     subsections:
       - name: Lambda very large
       - name: Lambda very small
-  - name: baseline level of performance
+  - name: Baseline level of performance
   - name: Learning curves
 #  if a section has subsections, you can add them as follows:
     subsections: